 The tradition of placing a cup of water on the Seder table beside the cup of wine for the prophet Elijah emerged to honor Miriam, Moses’ sister, who is reported to have led the Hebrews to sources of water during their journey through the desert.

 This is one of 20 Miriam Cups commissioned from local women artisits by the Women’s Division of Portland Jewish Federation for its first annual all-women’s Seder in 1999 and subsequently donated to the Oregon Jewish Museum.

 This oil-burning lamp has three spouts for flames and an adjustable brass reflector that slides up and down the center post to provide the best reflection for the light.
 The reflector is inscribed with the Hebrew letters “Shin, Dalet, Shin,” an abbreviation for the commandment, “Keep the laws of the Sabbath.”

 Gift of Mira and Gustav Berger, 1998.001.002

-This porcelain place was made in London at the end of the 19th century. it has illustrations around the rim describing the six ritual foods used during the Seder ceremony.
+This porcelain plate was made in London at the end of the 19th century.
+It has illustrations around the rim describing the six ritual foods used during the Seder ceremony.
 The center of the plate is reserved for matza, the ritual, cracker-like bread eaten throughout the week-long holiday.

 Yahrzeit Lamp, A. Popick Co., Portland Oregon